aj-dev/jscs-html-reporter/README.md

 }
 ```
 #### When using with [gulp-jscs](https://github.com/jscs-dev/gulp-jscs)
-Pipe jscs files to the reporter and provide an optional output path and file name:
+Pipe jscs files to the reporter and provide an optional output path within the project:
 ```javascript
 var gulp = require('gulp');
 var jscs = require('gulp-jscs');